Human Centric Lighting Market Size and Share

 Human Centric Lighting Market Analysis by Mordor Intelligence

-The human centric lighting market is valued at USD 3.92 billion in 2025 and is forecast to advance at a 15.59% CAGR to reach USD 8.09 billion by 2030.
+Human centric lighting market size in 2026 is estimated at USD 4.52 billion, growing from 2025 value of USD 3.92 billion with 2031 projections showing USD 9.22 billion, growing at 15.32% CAGR over 2026-2031.
 Adoption is shifting from simple illumination to biologically tuned systems that elevate health, productivity, and comfort.
 Advanced LED platforms with tunable spectra and IoT-based controls have turned lighting into a strategic wellness lever across offices, hospitals, and homes.
 Europe dominated uptake with a 37.4% share in 2024 as firms responded to strict workplace-wellbeing rules, while Asia Pacific posted the quickest expansion on the back of rapid LED price declines and rising awareness of light-health links.
 Demand for subscription models that bundle hardware, software, and maintenance is accelerating, and the arrival of scientific metrics such as melanopic equivalent daylight illuminance (mEDI) is bringing new clarity to performance claims.

 Key Report Takeaways